Jean-Francois-C/SAP-Security-Audit/README.md

 If a malevolent person can execute any commands on the server(s) hosting a SAP application/instance with the « <SID>adm » account, then he/she can take over the entire SAP ERP application and data (OS => Database => Application).

 ```
-[Privesc Technique 1] Execute any OS commands on the server hosting the SAP application/instance using the transaction SA38 and the report "RSBDCOS0"
+[Privesc technique 1] Execute any OS commands on the server hosting the SAP application/instance using the transaction SA38 and the report "RSBDCOS0"
 > Go to transaction SA38 (Execute ABAP program/report)
 > Run the report "RSBDCOS0"
 > Execute any OS commands